-Then instead of coating it in olive olive, I spray it with cooking spray.
-I do this because in my experience, squash tends to absorb oil like a sponge which can make it greasy.
+I use a cooking spray to coat the squash.
+I do this because, in my experience, squash tends to absorb oil like a sponge which can make it greasy.
 I also don’t season it because salt takes the moisture out of foods and sometimes a lot of liquid comes out of squash when cooked.

 Place the squash on a baking tray and roast it for 45 minutes.